camrossi/aci-k8s-demo/README.md

 * The K8s Application triggers a webhook call, passing the application context to the Rule Book Activation in the Ansible Automation Platform.
 * The Rule Book Activation invokes the Job Template (passing the application context).
 * The Job Template triggers an Ansible playbook, which executes the Job.
-    * The Job add/remove external EPGs from ACI
+    * The Job add/remove external EPGs or ESGs from ACI

 # Configuration Details